rabble-rouser/Healthspek-WebSpeks/README.md

 Healthspek Web Speks are web pages embedded into the Healthspek iPad and Web Apps.
 Web Speks open the opportunity for you, as a developer, to create a Spek to be available for all Healthspek users.
 After your Spek is approved, it can be added by Healthspek users to their Healthspek Dashboards alongside all of their other Speks.

+Learn more about the Healthspek Apps at [Healthspek.com](http://www.healthspek.com/).

 ## Getting Started

 A Web Spek is simply a web page that you host and manage.
 It is viewable in Healthspek Apps in a web view.
 HTML, CSS and Javascript can be used as desired.
 We provide a Web Spek API so that your Spek can interact with the Healthspek App for optional functionality.